Recovery of Future Data via Convolution Nuclear Norm Minimization: Analysis and Algorithms

 \subsection{Optimization Algorithms}

 \textbf{Algorithm for CNNM:} For the ease of implementation, we shall not try to solve problem~\eqref{eq:cnnm:noisy} directly, but instead consider its equivalent version as in the following:

 where we amplify the parameter $\lambda$ by a factor of $k=\Pi_{j=1}^nk_j$ for the purpose of normalizing the two objectives to a similar scale.
-This problem is convex and can be solved by the standard ADMM algorithm.
+This problem is convex and can be solved by Alternating Direction Method of Multipliers (ADMM)~\cite{admm:1976,alm:2009:lin}.
 We first convert it to the following equivalent problem:

 Then the ADMM algorithm minimizes the augmented Lagrangian function,